Genkaku Picasso: Plot

-The protagonist is Hikari Hamura, a 16-year-old high school student known as "Picasso" because of his drawing ability.
+The protagonist is Hikari Hamura, a 17-year-old high school student known as "Picasso" because of his drawing ability.
 Hikari is an eccentric introvert with only one friend, Chiaki Yamamoto.
 One day while Hikari and Chiaki are at the river sketching, a malfunctioning helicopter crashes into their location, killing her, but leaving Hikari miraculously unscathed.
-After recovering from the accident, Hikari finds that Chikari has been transformed into a miniature, winged version of herself, who lives in his pocket.
+After recovering from the accident, Hikari finds that Chiaki has been transformed into a miniature, winged version of herself, who lives in his pocket.
 Chiaki tells him that when the helicopter crashed she prayed for his survival, however in return for his life he must use his skills to draw people's "hearts", otherwise he will rot away.
 Although Hikari is reluctant to involve himself with others, he is persuaded by signs of rot on his arm to help his classmates.
 Each story deals with a different classmate (eight in total, with a ninth in the younger sister of one) with a personal problem; Hikari's drawings of the subject's "heart" manifest their psychological troubles as surreal allegories, and in order to help them with their issues Hikari and Chiaki must enter into the drawings to explore the classmate's psyche and figure out what the images mean.